 Divorce is not an easy situation to face.
 It is one of the most emotionally complex areas of the law—and it is also one of the most personal.
-It is easy for someone in the thick of it to forget a step or jump into it too quick without thinking about getting their ducks in a row.
+It is easy for someone in the thick of it to forget a step or jump into it too quickly without thinking about getting their ducks in a row.
 That is where divorce attorneys come in.
 We have been through the process before, and we know what to expect.
-When you work with our Charleston divorce law firm, you benefit from our years of legal experience and our education and legal insight into the process.
+When you work with our Charleston divorce law firm, you benefit from our years of legal experience and our education and legal insight.

 Below, we have explained the 5 things we recommend that you do before you actually file for divorce.